github/codeql/docs/language/ql-handbook/queries.rst

 Queries
 #######

-Queries are the output of a QL program. they evaluate to sets of results.
+Queries are the output of a QL program.
+They evaluate to sets of results.

 There are two kinds of queries.
 For a given :ref:`query module <query-modules>`, the queries in that module are:
   - The :ref:`select clause <select-clauses>`, if any, defined in that module.